PolymerLabs/arcs/shell/docs/glossary.md

 Recipes are authored by developers and describe a high-level assistive behavior.
 E.g., "planning a group dinner with friends" or "allow bar guests w/ AR headset to refill (i.e., re-order) their beer glass w/ their favourite brew" might be recipes.

 A recipe is a list of particles that describes how data flows between particles to execute the assistive action.
-In other words, it describes how particles are stitched together with appropriate views and slots to be fulfilled and run.
+In other words, it describes how particles are stitched together with appropriate handles and slots to be fulfilled and run.
 All elements in a recipe may be fully specified (in which case it's called a plan) or may be under specified.
 A developer may describe a recipe at a high-level without specifying exactly what particles need to be used at every stage of the recipe.
-Instead, the developer may describe abstract particles with certain input and output views that will be bound to one or more concrete particles by the Arcs strategizer at runtime.
+Instead, the developer may describe abstract particles with certain input and output handles that will be bound to one or more concrete particles by the Arcs strategizer at runtime.

 ## **Resolver** ![Internal](images/internal.png)

 The resolver runs under the hood in Arcs as part of the strategizer.
 It's job is to find concrete particles for every abstract particle in an underspecified recipe.
-It also will find adequate adapters when views from the context aren't compatible with the views specified in a recipe.
+It also will find adequate adapters when stores from the context aren't compatible with the handles specified in a recipe.

 ## **Slot** ![Public](images/public.png)